July 17, 2023

 The asset above is the one I’ve used for the renders below:

-Deciding what lenses you will be using is an effective time-saver that also connects the narrative visually.
+The story is mainly shot on a 50mm lens.
+Deciding what lenses you will be using is an effective time-saver that connects the narrative visually.

 Having dynamic lines in the frames, especially diagonals, is also a key part of Deli Platter’s visual language.
 For that reason, the camera is placed to follow the curve of the dunes.